© Tyger Blue

 You must:

-• Be a composer or music creator and be applying for expenses relating to your practice around making mew music (not tribute bands, performance-only costs, or other generic expenses)
+• Be a creator and be applying for expenses relating to your practice around making original music (not tribute bands, performance-only costs, or other generic expenses)

 • Be based in the UK and have lived in the UK for the last two years